skaempfer/crypto-exchange-task/README.md

 }
 ```

-Using the `Buy` method we can calculate the highest amount of cryptos we can buy from a number of ask orders given a specific amount of euros.
-Using the `Sell` method we can calculate the highest amount of euros we can obtain from selling a specific amount of cryptos and chosing from a set of bid orders.
+Using the `Buy` method we can calculate the highest amount of cryptos we can buy from a number of ask orders given a specific amount of euros as available funds.
+Using the `Sell` method we can calculate the highest amount of euros we can obtain from selling a specific amount of cryptos from our available funds and chosing from a set of bid orders.

 Internally both the `Buy` and the `Sell` method use the same 0-1 knapsack problem solving algorithm which is based on the [method of dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming).
 In order to do this we need to map the properties of our real world example to the properties of the knapsack problem.
 This is shown in the table below: